 Growing petunias can offer long-term color in the summer landscape and brighten dreary borders with lovely pastel colors.
 Proper petunia care is simple and easy.
 After learning how to plant petunias you can include them in your flower bed and container garden.
 Four species of petunias include hundreds of cultivars and offer a perfect addition to the home landscape:

-- Grandiflora petunias is the most common type of growing petunias.
-This species features 3 to 4 inch blooms which often grow upright, but may spill over the side of your container or window box.
+- Grandiflora petunias are the most common type of growing petunias.
+This species features 3- to 4-inch (7.5-10 cm.) blooms which often grow upright but may spill over the side of your container or window box.

 - Multiflora petunias have smaller flowers and a more abundant bloom.

-- Milliflora petunias are miniature versions of growing petunias, compact and reblooming.
+- Milliflora petunias are miniature versions of growing petunias; they are compact and reblooming.

-- Spreading petunias are only 6 inches tall and can rapidly cover a selected area to function as a blooming ground cover.
+- Spreading petunias are only 6 inches (15 cm.) tall and can rapidly cover a selected area to function as a blooming groundcover.